-So much information comes from to us today from some kind of a display.
-Information is just bits flipped one way or another, until that piece of information is shown to someone, it is silent.
+Most all information we get each day comes to us from some kind of a display connected to a satellite, cable or the Internet somehow.
+Information is just bits flipped one way or another in computer memory chips, until that piece of information/data is shown to someone on a screen somehow.
+Until shown, information is just the silent, invisible condition of an integrated circuit's cell represented in binary code by the state of magnetism of some kind most likely.
 Modern displays are mostly LCD or some type of a projector.
 Displays that use LCDs or any kind of projector or flat panel, employ a subtractive technology where a bright white light source is positioned behind an LCD panel.
 The LCD shutters subtract away light and only allow the correct wavelengths (colors), at the correct brightness levels to get through for each pixel.
 The backlighting used has traditionally been various types of fluorescent and other light sources.
 In recent years the trend has shifted to using white LEDs as the light source for this backlighting due to their longevity, durability, smaller form factor and lower energy consumption.

 Direct view LED displays (DV) are exactly the opposite, they are an additive technology that starts with no light coming out out at all to create a pure black screen.
 The LED components are mounted on circuit boards and connected by copper traces to driver chips that turn the individual LEDs on and off.
 The proper amount of light is added to each pixel by varying the average energy (though Pulse Width Modulation) for each of the colors red, green and blue LEDs for each pixel in the display.
 This creates displays that have much better contrast, better color saturation, better viewing angles, better grey scale, higher brightness levels and much longer lifetime than any other display technology that has been created so far.
 Also, since the LEDs light turn off and on at a much, much quicker rate than LCD shutters can open and close, images on direct view LED displays are much sharper especially when there is a lot of movement from one frame to the next.
 And, maybe best of all, since the pixels can be mounted right next to the edges of the display, there are no gaps or bezels between the display modules, none.